 Intensity progression: Progress from easier to harder exercise variants (push-up β diamond push-up β pseudo planche push-up β pike push-up), increasing neural and mechanical demand without external load.

-Tempo manipulation: Slowing the eccentric (lowering) phase from 2 seconds to 4β5 seconds increases mechanical tension and muscle damage β two primary drivers of hypertrophy β without changing the exercise or rep count.
+Tempo manipulation: Slowing the eccentric (lowering) phase from 2 seconds to 4β5 seconds increases time under tension and control demands without changing the exercise or rep count.
 This technique turns a simple push-up into a genuinely progressive stimulus.

 Rest period reduction: Shortening rest periods between sets from 90 seconds to 45 seconds increases cardiovascular and metabolic demand.
 Combined with a consistent rep target, shorter rest becomes an intensity variable that can be progressively manipulated.